-Jack is a co-leader of the Planning and Logistics Committee, which was instrumental in planning two strategy sessions in 2019--one for elected officials and city staff and the other for community activists to plan for a Bay Area Climate Emergency summit.
+Jack is a co-leader of the Planning and Logistics Committee, which was instrumental in planning two strategy sessions in 2019 as well as the series of five Climate Emergency Mobilization summits during 2020.

 Logan is a long-time community partner with the SFSU Senior Design program, an eco-design speaker, and former President of Organizing for Action San Francisco.
 She is the Chair of the Design Committee for the Climate Emergency Mobilization Task Force.

 communications and leadership capacity in the US and abroad.
 For approximately 15 years Sarah has worked with Native American Tribes throughout the American Southwest to help build their green economies by supporting strategic, solid waste and recycling, climate vulnerability and adaptation, and water protection planning.
 Sarah is also currently working with New Mexico Tribes and Pueblos to help them develop climate vulnerability and adaptation assessments and programs.
 She also serves as a Leadership and Communications trainer for the Environmental Finance Center Network for which she has co-facilitated leadership, communications and resilience workshops for elected officials, water systems and government agencies as part of a USEPA grant in 28 states to gather support for sustainability and environmental health initiatives.